linagora/tmail-backend/tmail-backend/apps/distributed/README.md

-# Tmail backend Distributed server
+# Team-mail backend Distributed server

 This server is the distributed version of James relying on: